xuhongl/MCW-Serverless-architecture/WDS/Whiteboard design session trainer guide - Serverless architecture.md

 7. Use a monitoring dashboard that can provide a real-time view of serverless components, historical telemetry data for deeper analysis, and supports custom alerts.

+8. Design an extensible solution that could support serverless batch and real-time analytics, as well as other scenarios in the future.

 ### Customer objections